 Information about M&A advisor fees for selling a business is surprisingly difficult to find.
 I’m not sure why other M&A professionals are reluctant to discuss fees and even less sure it makes sense in today’s online world.
 This is a current summary of the fees I’m seeing in the market.

-Since the first version of this post in 2009 there have been a few other posts on M&A fees.
-Some of the good ones are linked below.
+Since the first version of this post in 2009 there have still only been a few other posts on M&A fees.
+Some of those are linked below.

 I hope you’ll share your experiences on fees, or other good links, by commenting below.